urbit/shrub/pkg/arvo/neo/cod/std/src/fil/messenger.md

 #### +poke
 In the `+poke` arm we handle `%invite`, `%remove`, `%acked`, and `%post-to-host`, which is mostly a wrapper around `%host-to-pub`.

 Even though it doesn't handle messages — just access control — `/imp/groupchat` has some state to manage.
-Moreso than anything we've seen before, the below should look a lot like a Gall agent.
+Moreso than antyhing we've seen before, the below should look a lot like a Gall agent.

-Now is a good time to address when developers should store data inside a shrub's state vs. storing it as a kid.
-There's no right answer, but a good rule of thumb would be "would any other shrub care about this piece of data?"
-If so, it's more readily available at its own node in the namespace; if not, there's no downside to storing it in the shrub's internal state.
-You don't want to have to handle kids' state change just to do basic bookkeeping.
+{what's the heuristic for "should I store this data in "top-level" shrub state or in the namespace below it?}

 ```hoon
 ++  poke